 The first thing to mention is anthropology.
 A racist dickhead that won't be graced here with his name coined the term 'animism' in the late 19th Century; he meant by it a stupid, childish superstition by misguided 'tribal peoples' that everything was alive, whereas he (safe in his study making notes) 'knew' that it wasn't.
-The context for this is the Victorian obsession with categorising everything and putting it in its place; hey presto, 'animism' is the box to put cultural practices or knowledge to do with the agency, personhood or sacredness of things Science has decided are actually inanimate.
-In the late 20th Century interested parties with pretensions to even higher enlightenment (despite working in the same universities run by the same elites, and reproducing the same institutions and often the same scientific ideologies) wanted to distance themselves from this particular racist - although not from the university itself - and identity, whatever your ancestry; pledging allegiance to the social order and not the living world.
-Conversely, if we are interested in re-establishing our roots, sinking them down into the world that feeds us and is fed by us, the question is less whether we are 'human' than whether we are held in the loving, capricious, demanding, and meaningful embrace of a specific place, a specific habitat: a Somewhere.
-This is the way that we escape this false question of 'which we are' (inherently destructive? inherently masterful?); by becoming a part, rather than standing apart.
-It is worth noting that across the world, people fought tooth and nail against being incorporated into this Enlightenment notion of humanity, defending their dignity, their commons and their other-than-human relatives.
-In many places, they still fight.
+The context for this is the Victorian obsession with categorising everything and putting it in its place; hey presto, 'animism' is the box to put cultural practices or knowledge to do with the agency, personhood or sacredness of things Science23 has decided are actually inanimate.
+In the late 20th Century interested parties with pretensions to even higher enlightenment (despite working in the same universities run by the same elites, and reproducing the same institutions and often the same scientific ideologies) wanted to distance themselves from this particular racist - although not from the university itself - and started talking about New Animism (begging the question, new to whom?), a conversation that at least minimally tends to accept the possibility of these non-rationalist experiences as valid.
+Basically, animism is a place where wildly different tendencies (that exist across a whole range of cultures, religions, philosophies etc.) get lumped together for the single reason that they violate the rationalist dogma of an inanimate universe.